-Cooperative agreements may be awarded for a period of support of (1) year.
+Cooperative agreements may be awarded for a period of support for (1) year.
 The application should address what is proposed and can be accomplished during the funding period (12 months).
-Subject to the availability of funds, the agency anticipates awarding up to 3 cooperative agreements in the amount of $50,000 each, totaling $150,000.
+Subject to the availability of funds, the agency anticipates awarding up to 4 cooperative agreements in the amount of $50,000 each, totaling $200,000.
 Federal funds should be viewed as seed money to assist the Associations in working with local law enforcement agencies in the development of traffic safety initiatives.
 NHTSA may choose to extend the period of performance under this agreement for an additional 12 months, subject to the availability of funds.
 If NHTSA elects to do so, it will notify the recipients within 60 days prior to the expiration of this agreement and the recipients will submit a proposal for an additional 12 months of performance.

 In order to be eligible to participate in this cooperative agreement program, an applicant must be a State Association of Chiefs of Police, and must meet the following requirements:

-—Have the ability to provide funding to law enforcement agencies in the state.
+- Have the ability to provide funding to law enforcement agencies in the state.

-—Have written support and approval from the applicant's chief executive officer to conduct seat belt enforcement programs to participate in and encourage local law enforcement participation in the Operation ABC Campaign and in other seat belt enforcement programs.
+- Have written support and approval from the applicant's chief executive officer to conduct seat belt enforcement programs to participate in and encourage local law enforcement participation in the Operation ABC Campaign and in other seat belt enforcement programs.
 (Include copy with proposal.)

 The application package must be submitted with OMB Standard Form 424 (Rev. 4-88, including 424A and 424B), Application for Federal Assistance, with the required information filled in and the certifications and assurances included.
 While the Form 424-A deals with budget information, and section B identifies Budget Categories, the available space does not permit a level of detail which is sufficient to provide for a meaningful evaluation of the proposed costs.
 A supplemental sheet should be provided which presents a detailed breakdown of the proposed costs, as well as any costs which the applicant proposes to contribute in support of this effort.
 The budget should be a 1-year plan.
 Also included shall be a program narrative statement which addresses the following: